 \begin{theorem}[MW] The function of symmetric equilibrium for a first-price auction is given by \beqn\alpha(x) = \int_{-\infty}^x v(s,s)\frac{f_{Y_1}(s|s)}{F_{Y_1}(s|s)} \exp \left(\int_x^s \frac{f_{Y_1}(t|t)}{F_{Y_1}(t|t)}{\rm d}t \right) {\rm d}s.\eeqn \end{theorem}

-Additionally, from the above theorems Krishna \& Morgan \cite{Krishna} proved that if $\psi(x,y)$ is increasing in $x$, then the expected revenue from an all-pay auction is at least as great as that from a first-price auction.
-These results are important to sellers since they can help them determine what type of auction they should use and how much they should expect to receive.
-In the remainder of this work we will explore how the symmetric equilibria $\alpha(x)$ of all pay auctions are impacted by changes to the forfeits that the losing bidders are required to pay by studying changes to the forfeit function~$W$.
+Additionally, from the above theorems, Krishna \& Morgan \cite{Krishna} proved that if $ v(x,y)f_{Y_1}(y|x)$ is increasing in $x$, then the expected revenue from an all-pay auction is at least as great as that from a first-price auction.
+These results are important to sellers, as they can help them determine the type of auction to use and the amount they can expect to receive.
+In the remainder of this work, we will explore how the symmetric equilibria $\alpha(x)$ of all pay auctions are impacted by changes to the forfeits that the losing bidders are required to pay by studying changes to the forfeit function~$W$.